rhashmi02/Breakfast-Instructions/docs/navigating-kitchen.md

-# How to Navigate the kitchen
+# How to Navigate the Kitchen

 The first thing that you will need to know to make breakfast is where everything is in the kitchen.
 To help you navigate, I will tell you